zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 }
 ```

-6. Implementing Curry
+### 6. Implementing Curry

-Currying in JavaScript is the process of converting a function that takes multiple arguments into a series of functions that take only one argument.
+`Currying` in JavaScript is the process of converting a function that takes multiple arguments into a series of functions that take only one argument.
 This allows for more flexible use of functions, reduces code repetition, and improves code readability.

 ```javascript
 function curry(fn) {